🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 This question:

-One clear need is more powerful than ten vague goals.
+One clear need is stronger than ten vague goals.

 Clarity Beats Completeness

-Users often fear that partial requests will produce partial value.
+Users often fear partial requests produce partial value.

 The opposite is true.